High-profile political figures are the targets in the latest wave of ‘swatting’ incidents. Why the trend is so alarming | KRDO

 “There’s something every one of us can do to ensure 2024 is peaceful and protect democracy: de-escalate rhetoric,” Bellows said.
 “Stop dehumanizing.
 Have civil, even passionate dialogue with respect and civility.”

-CNN’s Dakin Andone, Adam Levine, Jason Hanna, Jamiel Lynch, Artemis Moshtaghian, Melissa Alonso, John Miller, Sabrina Shulman, and Rene Marsh contributed to this report
+CNN’s Dakin Andone, Adam Levine, Jason Hanna, Jamiel Lynch, Artemis Moshtaghian, Melissa Alonso, John Miller, Sabrina Shulman, Betsy Klein and Rene Marsh contributed to this report

 The-CNN-Wire